movabletype/mt-docs-data-api-reference/src/v4/contentfields.md

 + Response 403 (application/json)

-    Do not have permission to update a content type.
+    Do not have permission to update a content field.

     + body

 + Response 404 (application/json)

-    Site or content type not found.
+    Site, content type or content field not found

     + body

-### Delete Content Type [DELETE]
+### Delete Content Field [DELETE]
 **Authentication required**

 Delete content field from specified content type.
 This endpoint requires following permission.